berkeley-ids/berkeley-ids.github.io/Readme.md

 The image entry should be the name of the image file of the speaker that is in the same folder.
 * The text for the Abstract should be added in the appropriate space after the header.
 * No other text should be changed in the file `image.qmd`.

+## About the folder of Past Speakers

+Every time the website is compiled, there is an automatic filtering to move speakers from the `Current` folder to the `Past` folder, so no one should have to do this automatically.
+It is scheduled to recompile every **Tuesday at midnight** (in addition to any manual compilations someone might trigger, described above).
+If the seminar date changes, this might need to be fixed.

+Speakers are automatically moved from the `Current` folder into the `Past` folder *on compilation* so the `Past` folder could look empty or not up-to-date, but still render correctly.
+Seminar organizers are welcome to manually move the folders from past speakers into the `Past` directory just to clean things up, but it is not necessary.